 What If …

-- The customer just has insight beyond mine?
+- The customer has insight beyond ours?

-- There are just cultural differences causing stress?
+- There are cultural differences causing stress?

-- The customer is just pressed for time?
+- The customer is pressed for time?

 - Trust is still lacking?